- What is Women's and Gender Studies?

 Mission of Saint Louis University's Women's and Gender Studies Program

 The Program offers an undergraduate major, an undergraduate minor, a Master of Arts, and a graduate minor in the field of women and gender studies.
-The Program takes leadership in organizing university-wide scholarly discussions of research, pedagogy and course development with a focus on values, ethics and social justice.
-The Program's faculty contribute to the international body of research in women's and gender studies.
+The Department takes leadership in organizing university-wide scholarly discussions of research, pedagogy and course development with a focus on values, ethics and social justice.
+The Department's faculty contribute to the international body of research in women's and gender studies.

 One can trace the subordination of women in cultural practices, scientific doctrines,and classical texts represented in the varied disciplines in the College of Arts and Sciences.
 Women's and Gender Studies pursues the intellectual and ethical task of examining this subordination, recovering the voices of those who have struggled against it and fostering the ability of students to think critically about it, while becoming aware of their own worth and dignity.